‘Pants option’ for female students sought in Senate

 “It allows them to move and express themselves freely and authentically without fear of discrimination or harassment,” he pointed out in his explanatory note of the bill.

-The senator lamented that for decades, skirts for women and trousers for men have been used as identifiers to differentiate the two genders from one another.
+The senator lamented that for decades, skirts for women and trousers for men had been used as identifiers to differentiate the two genders from one another.

-In today’s social climate, however, he said, “it is imperative that young women are given another alternative to the traditional skirted-uniform in order for them to feel comfortable and promote a gender-neutral environment.”
+In today’s social climate, however, he said, “young women must be given another alternative to the traditional skirted-uniform for them to feel comfortable and promote a gender-neutral environment.”

-Tulfo also linked the use of school uniform to the yearly dengue outbreak in the country.
+Tulfo also linked school uniforms’ use to the country’s yearly dengue outbreak.

 “To save lives and mitigate infection, wearing long sleeves and pants is one of the easy precautions one may take to avoid getting bitten by mosquitoes that spread dengue,” he said.

-Even for riding a motorcycle, the senator said that wearing of pants could be helpful and more convenient for female students.
+Even for riding a motorcycle, the senator said wearing pants could be helpful and more convenient for female students.

 “The right of young women to wear trousers to school needs to be a given, and not a privilege that needs to be argued for in each individual case,” Tulfo then said.